SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 The following pictures show our journey from the beginning of building our castle to today.

- - This castle picture is we refer to create our Castle

 <img src="https://raw.githubusercontent.com/SenDev2001/dJPICTURE-ProjEbonkeep/main/Refer%20image.png" alt="" width="800" height="350">
+Figure 01

- - This is how we Start Our Castle
+This castle picture is we refer to create our Castle

 <img src="https://raw.githubusercontent.com/SenDev2001/dJPICTURE-ProjEbonkeep/main/Castle%20First%20Step.png" alt="Castle First Step" width="800" height="350">
+Figure 02

+ This is how we Start Our Castle

  - #### Character Creation and Design
  Boss Enemy Design